yanncarlier/www.bitcoin-tx.com/Screenshots/docs.md

 # Documentation

-## Do not use any of the information below; only for demonstration purposes.
+## The information below it's only for demonstration purposes.
 ![Screenshot from 2025-04-19 16-43-24](./Screenshot from 2025-04-19 16-43-24.png)

 ![Screenshot from 2025-04-19 17-05-11](./Screenshot from 2025-04-19 17-05-11.png)